greg-raven/Impeachment-Chronicles/_posts/2022-02-21-one-small-thing-to-be-thankful-for-is-that-djt-is-not-in-the-white-house-as-the-ukraine-crisis-unfolds-hed-side-with-russia.md

 ---
-title: ''One small thing to be thankful for is that DJT is not in the White House as the Ukraine crisis unfolds.
-He'd side with Russia.''
+title: "'One small thing to be thankful for is that DJT is not in the White House as the Ukraine crisis unfolds.
+He'd side with Russia.'"
 layout: post
 author:
 - Francis Fukuyama